hcitang/hci-reading-group/index.md

 ## Upcoming Paper Schedule

-* June 3 - Yaxi - Minsuk Chang, Anh Truong, Oliver Wang, Maneesh Agrawala, and Juho Kim.
-2019.
-How to Design Voice Based Navigation for How-To Videos.
-In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ’19).
-Association for Computing Machinery, New York, NY, USA, Paper 701, 1–11.
-DOI:https://doi.org/10.1145/3290605.3300931
 * June 10 - Audrey - Jan Gugenheimer, Evgeny Stemasov, Julian Frommel, and Enrico Rukzio.
 2017.
 ShareVR: Enabling Co-Located Experiences for Virtual Reality between HMD and Non-HMD Users.
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI ’17).
 Association for Computing Machinery, New York, NY, USA, 4021–4033.
 DOI:https://doi.org/10.1145/3025453.3025683 (demo: https://youtu.be/cQxArK3Bu9M)
 * June 17 - Blaine -
 * June 24 - Scott -